phil-opp/blog_os/blog/content/second-edition/posts/08-hardware-interrupts/index.md

 template = "second-edition/page.html"
 +++

 In this post we set up the programmable interrupt controller to correctly forward hardware interrupts to the CPU.
-To handle these interrups we add new entries to our interrupt descriptor table, just like we did for our exception handlers.
-We will learn how to get periodic timer interrupts and how to get input from the keyboard.
+This allows us to create handler functions for these, which work in almost the same way as our exception handlers.
+We will then learn how to configure a hardware timer so that we get periodic interrupts and also how to add keyboard support.

 <!-- more -->